-Home - Pizza - Potato Focaccia with Blue Cheese
+Home - Pizza - Potato Focaccia with Pancetta and Blue Cheese

 This post may contain affiliate links.
 Please read my disclosure policy.

-Plus, the combo of potato and blue cheese is a match made in food heaven.
+Plus, the combo of potato and blue cheese is a match made in food heaven, because the neutral flavor of potatoes is perfect contrasted with the blast of flavor from blue cheese.

 It’s easy to make without much fuss, and turns out tender and tasty, with a nice airy texture and beautiful golden color.

-I’ve made a few versions of homemade focaccia dough over the years, like one topped with caramelized onions and this kale-mushroom-ricotta version.
+I’ve made quite a few versions of homemade focaccia dough over the years, like this one topped with caramelized onions and a kale-mushroom-ricotta version.

 I love to make slow-rise bread and pizza doughs, but they do take longer to develop and build flavor because they ferment at cooler temperatures (like in your refrigerator).